Emotional and practical support can be a great help to you and your carers when you are dying.

 Sometimes your family or carers might need a break.
 If so, your GP, specialist nurse or social worker might be able to arrange for you to go into a hospice or care home for a short time.
 This is called respite care.

-Or they may be able to organise more support in the home, so that your carer knows you will be well looked after while they are away.
+Or they may be able to organise more support in the home so your carer knows you will be well looked after while they are away.

 Who else can help